ginna-baker/g-habilitate/README.md

 3. In bash, go to /tessel and type 'tessel push tesselGHabilitate.js'.

 4. Press the reset button on your tessel.
-Ensure that your tessel connects to the computer by watching for a solid orange light (wifi connect) and a bash message ("connected").
+Ensure that your tessel connects to the computer by watching for a solid orange light (wifi connect) and a bash message ("TESSEL!
+Connected to TM-00-04-f000da30-005f433e-201c2586.").

 5. In bash, go to /biofeedback and type 'npm start'.
 Point your browser to localhost:3000.
 You should see x and y values begin to print in the bash console.
 (If not, try hitting reset on the tessel again.)